 Can you believe you’re almost at the midway point of your pregnancy?!
 How exciting!
-Let’s check in with some information for our twin mamas, look at baby’s development, and discuss another round of symptoms you may experience by week 19 pregnancy.
+Let’s check in with some information for our twin mamas, look at baby’s development, and discuss another round of symptoms you may experience by week 19 of pregnancy.

 Week 19 Pregnancy: How Big is Baby?